cyanzhong/jsbox-docs/docs/en/component/matrix.md

 selectable | boolean | rw | is selectable
 waterfall | boolean | w | whether a waterfall layout (Pinterest-like)

+Please choose constraints wisely to implement item size, `columns` must be provided for `waterfall` layout, layout issues can lead to app crash.

 # header & footer

 `header` and `footer` are views, they are attached at the top/bottom of a matrix: